-The Durable Tire Corporation (also referred to as Durable) has been operating in Canada since 1920.
+The Durable Tire Corporation (also referred to as Durable) has been operating in Canada since 1926.
+The company founders, the Eastern family, were originally farmers.
+The Easterns always focused on providing the best quality tires that would live up to the family name and brand.
 The company has a small and loyal customer base in rural areas.
-The high quality product proved to be very well suited to the rugged Canadian frontier.
-Durable built farming-related vehicle and small plane tires.
+The high-quality products proved to be very well suited to the rugged Canadian frontier.
+Durable built farm vehicle and small plane tires.
 These tires were intended for dirt roads or off-road on farms and in small community towns.
 Durable also manufactured specialty tires sold in niche markets.
-The company founders, the Eastern family, were originally farmers.
-The Easterns always focused on providing the best quality tires that would live-up to the family name and brand.

-When the family patriarch passed away in 2000, the family decided to sell its interest in the company to Blue Jay Air (BJA).
-BJA had been one of the Durable's clients for specialty tires in small aircraft that flew in the Northern reaches of Canada.
+When the family patriarch passed away in 2003, the family decided to sell its interest in the company to Blue Jay Air (BJA).
+BJA had been one of Durable's clients for specialty tires in small aircraft that flew in the Northern reaches of Canada.

-3.1.2 Under Blue Jay Air since 2001
+3.1.2 Under Blue Jay Air since 2004

-Under BJA management, Durable Tire was re-branded for broader appeal.
 The BJA group felt that it could leverage the capabilities of the manufacturing process to develop a broader range of tires.
-The tire company re-branded within the BJA group to become Blue Jay Tire (BJT).
-In 2001, the BJA team put in place a 5-year plan to expand the sales and distribution reach into commercial vehicles across the USA.
+The tire company was re-branded within the BJA group to become Blue Jay Tire (BJT).
+In 2004, the BJA team put in place a 5-year plan to expand the sales and distribution reach into commercial vehicles across the USA.

-The BJA management team increased its focus and oversight towards the BJT venture and its everimproving financial results as Blue Jay Air's struggles worsened due to increased competition and squeezed margins.
+The BJA management team increased its focus and oversight toward the BJT venture and its everimproving financial results, particularly as Blue Jay Air's struggles worsened due to increased competition and squeezed margins.

-In 2006, having successfully met and surpassed the 5-year plan objectives set out in 2001, the BJA board directed BJT to pursue an even more ambitious growth strategy.
-With funding, BJT purchased two manufacturing plants in the southern USA and re-fitted the operation with direction from their Canadian operations.
+In 2009, having successfully met and surpassed the 5-year plan objectives set out in 2001, the BJA board directed BJT to pursue an even more ambitious growth strategy.
+With funding, BJT purchased two manufacturing plants in the southern USA and re-fitted the operation with direction from the Canadian operations.
 An executive team under the banner of Blue Jay Tire USA (BJT-USA) was setup by the BJA board.
 This company operated with oversight from its Canadian head office.
 BJT-USA engineers were asked to set targets at double their pre-acquisition production levels or about triple the level of the Canadian manufacturing plant.
 At the same time, BLT introduced a tire warranty program that helped to enhance the tire sales and establish the tire brand.
-With a premium of about 50% of the tire costs, the warranty program provides free tire replacement for seven years from purchase date of every tire.
-Since inception, this tire warranty program was well received.
+With a premium of about 50% of the tire costs, the warranty program provides free tire replacement for seven years from the purchase date of every tire.
+Since inception, this tire warranty program has been9 well received.

-BJT-USA surpassed it sale targets each and every year from 2006-2014.
+BJT-USA surpassed its sale targets each and every year from 2009-2017.
 BJT-USA, despite its size, achieved a 3rd place market position in tire sales for compact cars and small SUV vehicles in the southern U.S.A.
-By 2008 BJT dominated the earnings of the Blue Jays Air group.
-In early 2014, BJT accounted for 20% of the revenue and an astounding 43% of the profit of the Airline group.
+By 2011 BJT dominated the earnings of the Blue Jay Air group.
+In early 2017, BJT accounted for 20% of the revenue and an astounding 43% of the profit of the Airline group.
 BJT management was heralded by the executive team, the board and its shareholders as the "star" of the Airline group.